 With that in mind, make sure you are replacing any nutrients you might be getting from gluten-containing foods if you are going 100% gluten-free.

 Naturally gluten-free French macarons

 Are you eating a gluten-free diet?
-Nikkolette's Macarons are made with the freshest, highest-quality, gluten-free ingredients.
+Nikkolette's Macarons are made with the freshest, highest-quality, gluten-free ingredients in Plymouth, Minnesota.
 See our menu.